VAT between the UK and the US

 This article explores the VAT process when exporting or importing goods and services between the UK and the US.

 The United States has a complicated system for sales tax.
 It’s charged at the state and local level instead of the federal level, meaning that the tax rates vary significantly between states and even cities and counties within states.
-In 2021, the sales tax rates vary between 0% and 10.25%.

 The United Kingdom uses a sales tax known as “Value Added Tax” or “VAT”.
 Any VAT-registered business must apply VAT to their products or services, except in certain circumstances.